 In this Detox program, G-Star requests its suppliers to ensure that all wet-processing facilities used for G-Star production improve their performance on the input, process, and output areas of chemicals management.
 The information is collected through the tools of ZDHC as described in chapter 5.2 and the Higg Facility Environmental Module (FEM), as described in chapter 5.1.4.
-The suppliers and its facilities (Tier 1 and Tier 2) that are actively monitored and selected for this program represent a min. of 80% of the production volume of G-Star.
+All suppliers and its facilities (Tier 1 and Tier 2) are actively monitored and are part of this internal program.